-The objective of this course is to address the latest developments affecting 2020 and 2021 audit engagements, including the impact of COVID-19 on audit engagements.
+The objective of this course is to address the latest developments affecting 2022 and 2023 audit engagements.
 Topics include: addressing the auditor's consideration of the business and economic environment in which the client operates; accounting and auditing engagement issues during COVID-19, including the impact of the pandemic on an entity's ability to continue as a going-concern; client and employee fraud; specific accounting risks for auditors to consider; limiting auditor's liability; key audit focus areas during volatile times; lessons from litigation; efficiency engagements to reduce auditor time; various practice issues related to audits; dealing with DOL audits of employee benefit plans, and more.
-Additionally, in this course, auditors will learn about the new auditor's report, auditing estimates, and audit evidence guidance found in SAS Nos.
-134-143, and the new attestation standards found in SSAE Nos.
-19-22.
+Additionally, in this course, auditors will learn about auditing estimates, obtaining audit evidence, changes made to the auditor's understanding of the entity and its environment, risk assessment procedures, using the work of specialists as audit evidence, changes to compliance audits, and more.
+These changes are found in newly issued SAS Nos.
+142-148.
+This course also addresses the new attestation standards found in SSAE Nos.
+21-22.
 The course focuses on recalling, recognizing, and identifying rules related to auditing standards, including new developments pertaining to those standards.
 PLEASE NOTE: Not accepted for Enrolled Agents.
 All course material provided.
 No prerequisites.
 Course level: Basic.

 PLEASE NOTE: CPE credit measurement is based on NASBA Registry and QAS guidelines of one credit for every 50 minutes.
 Credit calculation may vary in different states — check with your State Board of Accountancy.
 Unless otherwise noted in the specific course description, no advanced preparation is required in order to register or complete any PES CPE course.
 Use of materials or services provided by Professional Education Services, LP ("PES") are governed by the Terms and Conditions stated on PES' website www.mypescpe.com.
 PES provides these courses with the understanding that it is not providing any accounting, legal, or other professional advice and assumes no liability whatsoever in connection with its use.
 PES has used diligent efforts to provide quality information and material to its customers, but does not warrant or guarantee the accuracy, timeliness, completeness, or currency of the information contained herein.
 Ultimately, the responsibility to comply with applicable legal requirements falls solely upon the individual licensee, not PES.
 PES encourages you to contact your state Board for the latest information and to confirm or clarify any questions or concerns you have regarding your duties or obligations as a licensed professional.